Biomedical Science, Bachelor of Science

 - Students will develop a mastery of one of the following areas, as applied to the biomedical sciences: a) Anatomy and Physiology, b) Genetics and Molecular Biology c) Microbiology and Immunology.

-Take at least 69 units including 41 units of Biology and Biology-related coursework with a Grade of "C" or better or better:
+Take the following 67 units including 40 units of Biology and Biology-related coursework with a Grade of "C" or better:

-- Select one of the following which meets the senior capstone requirement (3-4 units):
+Select one of the following courses (3-4 units):

 - BIO 201, BIO 201L, BIO 202, BIO 202L, BIO 344, BIO 416, BIO 450 (These 20 units are recommended.)